pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_4-1a.png

-Allow the timer to expire and boot pfSense from the “Live CD”.
+Allow the timer to expire and boot pfSense from the "Live CD".

 When the following console message is seen: